sinhui99/FinalYearProject-sinhui/README.md

 If you have downloaded any pickle from GitHub or Drive, kindly put them in a folder named 'pickle' before running the program.

+If you have downloaded any saved model, either hdf5 or the folder, kindly put them in the root you currently running your program.

 1. Download the youtube-dl package.
 For Windows user, please go to folder ForWindowsUser.
 For Ubuntu user, please go to folder ForUbuntuUser.

 2. The package includes the videos download script, named download.bat (Windows) or download.sh (Ubuntu).